Consistency Through Chaos

 When life doesn’t slow down

 But what if they don’t?
-What if this is your reality, unpredictable, messy, loud?
+What if this chaotic, unpredictable, messy and loud reality is what you’re actually living in?

 Training with life, not against it